 Choosing a virtual data room that offers 2-factor authentication is important because it helps to prevent unauthorized users from obtaining access to sensitive files and information.
 This way, even if a person's username and password are compromised for any reason, the second step of the authorization process would theoretically prevent the user from logging in.

-Per-file and per-folder permissions management in a virtual data room makes it possible for administrators and other designated users to control who is able to access certain folders and documents.
+Permission-based user roles in a virtual data room makes it possible for administrators to control who is able to access certain folders and documents.
 After all, there are situations where a user may only need access to one document or one folder of documents related to a certain task or project.
-With permissions management, it's easy to designate these permissions with just a few clicks of a mouse.
+With permissions management, it's easy to designate specific levels of access with just a few clicks.
 Specifically, an administrator can choose which users have access to which aspects of the data room.
-Some users may be given full access, whereas others may only be given access to specific folders or files.
+Some users may be given full access, whereas others may be given View Only access to specific folders or files.

 In addition to technical security features offered in some of today's virtual data rooms, there are also a number of human-based security features that are worth exploring.
-Human-based security is important because in most cases of security breaches, the problem isn't some random person hacking their way into the system; it's somebody giving access to somebody they shouldn't, somebody printing out/sharing files, or not being careful enough with their passwords.
+Human-based security is important because in most cases of security breaches, the problem isn't some random person hacking their way into the system.
+Breaches are often the result of somebody giving access to an unauthorized individual, printing out or sharing files, or not being careful enough with their passwords.
 In this sense, as much as technology security matters, human security features as perhaps just as important.

 You're probably already familiar with the concept of watermarking, as you likely encounter it on a daily basis.
 For example, when you pay with a $100 bill at the grocery store, the cashier may hold the bill up to look for the watermark or even use a special pen to ensure that the bill is, in fact, real and not just a forgery.
 This same concept can actually apply to digital documents to provide added security, though in a slightly different way.